 In their own words, two participants explain what they found most valuable from the training.

-Rakiya Isah is a 30-year-old community health extension worker in Peyti, where she sees three to five patients a day, the majority of whom are subsistent farmers.
-Isah participated in the training in the Federal Capital Territory where she learned more about family planning and contraceptive methods, the use of IUD and oral contraceptive pills.
+Rakiya Isah is a 30-year-old community health extension worker in Peyti, where she sees three to five clients a day, the majority of whom are subsistent farmers.
+Isah participated in the training in the Federal Capital Territory where she learned more about family planning and contraceptive methods, for example the use of IUD and oral contraceptive pills.

 “One of the strong benefits of family planning in my community is to help couples enjoy their marriage,” she reflected.
 “Women and men should be given equal opportunities because cultural, religious, and socioeconomic factors and barriers make women unable to make proper decisions on family planning.
 I will make sure that there is no gender bias when making choices.”